Azure/iot-ux-fluent-controls/packages/fluent-controls/src/components/Form/ComboField.md

 ### Combo Field

 `ComboField` is a hybrid of the SelectField and TextField controls.
-It functions as a "new or existing" text field where the user can type in a custom value or pick from a list of values provided by the control.
+It functions as a 'new or existing' text field where the user can type in a custom value or pick from a list of values provided by the control.

 `ComboField` consumes the property `options: FormOption[]` which specify each option's `value` and `label`.
 The former can be any object while the latter can be any React node (or a string). `ComboField` also consumes a `value: string | FormOption` property that sets the current value of the `ComboField` text field.
 If `value` is a `string`, the user is typing in a custom value and if it is an object, the user has either typed in a value equal to one of the options or has selected an option from the dropdown list.